Commands

 • Android log streaming automatically rebinds to the app PID after process restarts.

-• iOS log capture relies on Unified Logging signals (for example os_log); plain stdout/stderr output may be limited depending on app/runtime.
+• iOS log capture still relies on Unified Logging signals (for example os_log); plain stdout/stderr output may be limited depending on app/runtime.

 • Retention knobs: set AGENT_DEVICE_APP_LOG_MAX_BYTES and AGENT_DEVICE_APP_LOG_MAX_FILES to override rotation limits.